 Hillary Rodham Clinton served as Secretary of State of the United States from 2009 to 2013, after nearly four decades in public service as an advocate, attorney, First Lady, and a Senator from New York.
-As First Lady, Clinton led successful bipartisan efforts to improve the adoption and foster care systems, reduce teen pregnancy, establish Early Head Start, and provide health care to millions of children.
-In 2000, Clinton made history as the first First Lady elected to the United States Senate, where she worked across party lines to expand economic opportunity and access to quality, affordable health care.
-In her four years as Secretary of State, Clinton played a central role in restoring America’s standing in the world.
-Her "smart power" approach to foreign policy elevated American diplomacy and she spearheaded progress on many of our greatest national security challenges, from reasserting the United States as a Pacific power to negotiating a ceasefire in the Middle East.
+As First Lady, Secretary Clinton led successful bipartisan efforts to improve the adoption and foster care systems, reduce teen pregnancy, establish Early Head Start, and provide health care to millions of children.
+In 2000, she made history as the first First Lady elected to the United States Senate, where she worked across party lines to expand economic opportunity and access to quality, affordable health care.
+In her four years as Secretary of State, she played a central role in restoring America's standing in the world.
+Her “smart power” approach to foreign policy elevated American diplomacy and she spearheaded progress on many of our greatest national security challenges, from reasserting the United States as a Pacific power to negotiating a ceasefire in the Middle East.
 She pushed the frontiers of human rights and demonstrated that giving women the opportunity to participate fully is vital to the security, stability, and prosperity of all nations.
-Today, through the Bill, Hillary & Chelsea Clinton Foundation, Clinton continues to build on the nonprofit work she began nearly four decades ago.
+Today, through the Bill, Hillary & Chelsea Clinton Foundation, Secretary Clinton continues to build on the nonprofit work she began nearly four decades ago.

 Chief Executive Officer

-Eric Braverman serves as chief executive officer of the Clinton Foundation and as a member of its Board of Directors.
-As CEO, Eric is responsible for the Foundation’s worldwide operations and employees, and directly manages the executive leadership team.
+Eric Braverman serves as chief executive officer of the Clinton Foundation and as a member of its board of directors.
+As CEO, Eric is responsible for the Foundation's worldwide operations and employees, and directly manages the executive leadership team.
 Before joining the Foundation in 2013, Eric served as a partner at McKinsey & Company, where he advised leaders in the public, private, and non-profit sectors on strategy, organization, and operations.
 Eric also co-founded McKinsey's public sector practice and directed its work on government innovation globally.
 Following the January 2010 earthquake in Haiti, he led an effort with President Clinton and the Prime Minister of Haiti to develop Haiti's recovery commission.
 In 2008, Eric also served as an advisor on performance management and technology for President Obama's transition team.
 Eric is a Senior Fellow at Yale's Jackson Institute for Global Affairs and lectures at the Yale School of Management and the Yale Law School.
 He currently serves on the boards of Arena Stage, Blue Line Arts, and the Mory's Association, and holds both a J.D. from Yale Law School and a B.A. summa cum laude from Yale University.